taylor-cox/metoo-fuckyou/README.md

 I'll give you one last hint about the strategy at this point: *I'm pissing you off on purpose.
 You won't, can't, or are waiting patiently to send me to jail, and I find this all very amusing.*

-Jokes on me, jokes on you, cutting through the bullshit, in my humble opinion, everyone sucks here.
+Jokes on me, jokes on you, cutting through the bullshit, in my humble opinion, everyone sucks here. (*To be fair*, I suck the most, but it's pretty bad all around.)

 ---